hearvox/Research/DataViz/DataViz-Image-Embed.md

 Herre's examples of how other research and news sites present static-image charts (i.e., not interactives).
 Do they include: the chart title, data sources, the site's name?
 Is the chart a link (if so, what does it link to)?

-<em>Click org-name to see article and image for full size chart:</em>
+<em>Click site-name to see article and image for full size chart:</em>
 <table class="files">
 <thead>
 <tr>